HSZemi/sensorid-collect/README.md

 *The app "Sensorid" provides the sensor readings for this step*

-    application/logcollector.py
+    application/logcollector.py <directory>

-logcollector.py listens on port 54321 for incoming data transmissions and stores the data in the directory 'application/data'.
+logcollector.py listens on port 54321 for incoming data transmissions and stores the data in the given directory.

 The data is organized in the scheme data/SENSOR_NAME/log-TIMESTAMP.csv.

+Command line arguments may set host and port to other values.

 Preprocessing
 -------------